metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 Chiefs should have covered.
 But two lucky heaves by Lamar Jackson kept the Ravens within one score.
 Goddammit.
 Ravens are a team with fight though.

+Cameron Irving is a point of weakness along that Chiefs offensive line.

+The Chiefs may have issues picking up second-level and zone blitzes, similar to what I saw last year when Kansas City faced the Patriots before the Super Bowl.

 ***

 ## Lions @ Eagles